-Stage 1 Draft / April 21, 2026
+Stage 2 Draft / June 23, 2026

-1 MaybeDeferredPromiseResolve Abstract Operations
+1 SafePromiseResolve Abstract Operations

 These operations provide a mechanism for resolving a promise such that, if resolution would synchronously execute arbitrary user code, the user-code-running portion is deferred to a subsequent microtask.
-On return from MaybeDeferredPromiseResolve, the caller's PromiseCapability Record is guaranteed to be latched: any subsequent call to its [[Resolve]] or [[Reject]] is a no-op, regardless of whether the deferred job has yet run.
+On return from SafePromiseResolve, the caller's PromiseCapability Record is guaranteed to be latched: any subsequent call to its [[Resolve]] or [[Reject]] is a no-op, regardless of whether the deferred job has yet run.

-1.2 HasPropertyWhichCouldRunUserCode ( o, propertyKey )
+1.1 HasPropertyWhichCouldRunUserCode ( o, propertyKey, kind )

-1. Repeat, while o is not null,
+1. If o is null, return false.

-1. If o has a [[ProxyHandler]] internal slot, return true.
+2. If o has a [[ProxyHandler]] internal slot, return true.

-2. Let desc be o.[[GetOwnProperty]](propertyKey).
+3. Let desc be o.[[GetOwnProperty]](propertyKey).

-3. If desc is not undefined, return IsGetterDescriptor(desc).
+4. If desc is not undefined, then

 Note

 This relies on ordinary [[GetPrototypeOf]] never running user code.
 A Proxy is handled by short-circuiting with true before any of its MOP is invoked.
-Roughly corresponds to SpiderMonkey's LookupOwnPropertyPure.

-1.3 RequiresDeferredPromiseResolution ( value )
+1.2 RequiresDeferredPromiseResolution ( value )

 The abstract operation RequiresDeferredPromiseResolution takes argument value (an ECMAScript language value) and returns a Boolean.
 It determines whether the synchronous steps of resolving a promise with value might execute user code.
 It performs the following steps when called: